Veierland

-Veierland is a populated, carfree island in Færder municipality, Norway.
-A ferry service operated by Jutøya AS connects the island with the nearby, larger island of Nøtterøy.
-The island also has a permanent ferry link to Engø peninsula in nearby Sandefjord.
-Veierland lies in the Tønsberg Fjord, south of Nøtterøy Island, and west of Tjøme Island.
-The island measures 4.4 square kilometers and has approximately 150 full-time residents.
-It lies just east of Sandefjord, connected by a 10-15 minute ferry ride onboard MF Jutøya.
-As of 2015, Veierland is home to 450 vacation homes and 150 full-time residents.
-It is a car-free island, but residents may have permits for driving mopeds and tractors.
-Its church was established in 1905, while Veierland School closed in 2013.

-Veierland is primarily a summer community and has a 17-kilometer shoreline.
-Popular beaches for bathing are Kjølholmen, Hverveodden, and Kongshavn.
+Veierland is a populated, car-free island in Færder Municipality in Vestfold county, Norway.
+The 4.4 km2 island is located in the Tønsbergfjorden, between the mainland (to the west), the island of Tjøme (to the east), and the island of Nøtterøy (to the northeast).
+Veierland Church was established in 1905.
+Historically, there was a Veierland School, however this closed in 2013.
+Veierland is primarily a summer vacation community.
+The island has a 17 km shoreline with many popular swimming beaches including Kjølholmen, Hverveodden, and Kongshavn.
 Places for accommodation and eateries are open during the summer months.

-The name

-The Norse form of the name was Vájir, the plural of vá 'inlet' (referring to the deep and narrow inlets on the southern part of the island).
-The last element land 'land; island' is a later addition.

-Description

-Veierland Island has been inhabited for as long as Vestfold County.
-The island has a permanent year-round population of about 150 people as of 2010, however, the island experiences significant summer tourism.
+Veierland has been inhabited as long as Vestfold county.
+The island has a permanent year-round population of about 150 people, however, the island experiences significant summer tourism.
 Over 450 vacation homes can be found on the island.
-Veierland is connected to the mainland by daily ferries from Tenvik at Nøtterøy and from Engø peninsula in Sandefjord.
-Between 9-17 daily ferries connect the island to the mainland.
+The island has no bridge or road connections.
+Veierland is connected to the mainland by 9-17 daily ferries from Tenvik on the island of Nøtterøy via the Jutøya AS.
+During the summer months there are also ferries from Engø peninsula in Sandefjord Municipality.

 Convenience stores, a golf course, and restaurants are operated on the island during summers, although most services are closed outside the tourist season.
-The island is primarily car-free, but residents may acquire permits for vehicles such as tractors, golf carts, and ATVs.
+The island is primarily car-free, but residents may acquire permits for vehicles such as tractors, golf carts, mopeds, and ATVs.
 Besides its boat harbors, beaches, and cabin communities, the island remains densely forested with much agricultural activity.

+Name

+The island is named Veierland (Vájir).
+The first element is the plural form of vá which means "inlet".
+The last element is land which means "land".